mirahush/graduation/Backlog.md

 - [X] Make properties private
     - [X] Make properties private in RoverPosition
         - [X] make direction property private
             - [X] create a getter for direction property
             - [X] create a setter for direction property
             - [X] use getter for accessing direction property
             - [X] use setter for updating direction property
         - [X] make x property private
             - [X] create a getter for x property
             - [X] create a setter for x property
             - [X] use getter for accessing x property
             - [X] use setter for updating x property
         - [X] make y property private
             -[X] create a getter for y property
             -[X] create a setter for y property
             -[X] use getter for accessing y property -[X] use setter for updating y property

 - [X] Remove setters from RoverPosition class
     - [X] Move instantiation of Position from Rover class to RoverPosition class
         - [X] create a constructor in RoverPosition class
         - [X] Use the constructor in Rover class
     - [X] Move position changing logic to RoverPosition class
         - [X] move moveDown to RoverPosition class
         - [X] move moveUp to RoverPosition class
         - [X] move moveLeft to RoverPosition class
         - [X] move moveRight to RoverPosition class
         - [X] remove setters from RoverPosition class
         - [X] move turnLeft to RoverPosition class
         - [X] move turnRight to RoverPosition class
         - [X] move the move method to RoverPosition class

 - [X] Move getCurrentPosition to RoverPosition class

+- [] methods working with moving logic should work with Rover object instead of RoverPosition object
+    - [X] Moving RoverPosition to a separate file
+    - []
+    - []